-International Transfer Partner Institutions - Applicants enrolled at a partner institution that have a current transfer articulation agreement with DePaul will only need to submit an official transcript from the institution.
+International Transfer Partner Institutions - Applicants enrolled at a partner institution that have a current transfer articulation agreement with DePaul will only need to submit a transcript from the institution.
 A course-by-course evaluation is not required.
 For a list of international transfer partner institutions, please review the Transfer Agreements webpage.

 How to Submit:

 The evaluation company will send your completed course-by-course evaluation, university transcripts, and translations to International Admission to be added to your application.

 Transcripts from Transfer Partner Institutions can be either emailed to us at firstname.lastname@example.org or mailed to:

 International Admission1 East Jackson Boulevard, Suite 9300Chicago, Illinois 60604 USA

 Please be aware that if you are admitted, you may be asked by the Transfer Articulation Center (TrAC) to provide official course descriptions and/or course syllabi of your international university credit with official word-for-word English translations stamped by the translation service.
 If requested, please submit these items directly to TrAC at email@example.com.

 If you are admitted based on unofficial credentials, you must submit official transcripts in order to enroll.

 If you mail original documents to DePaul University, they can be returned to you if you specifically make the request in a cover letter at the time of submission.

 If you bring your original documents to the International Admission office, photocopies can be made and the original documents can be returned immediately during the visit.